Habibi: Laying the Open-Source Foundation of Unified-Dialectal Arabic Speech Synthesis: Conclusion

 \section{Conclusion}

 In this work, we introduce Habibi, the first open-source framework for unified-dialectal Arabic speech synthesis.
 By leveraging linguistically informed curriculum learning and a rigorous data curation pipeline, we demonstrate that high-quality zero-shot synthesis across diverse, low-resource Arabic dialects is achievable, even when training data is primarily repurposed from ASR corpora, and without requiring text diacritization.
-Empirically, our unified model attains performance comparable to dialect-specialized counterparts, and even surpasses them on several dialect subsets under our standardized benchmark.
+Empirically, our unified model achieves performance comparable to dialect-specific counterparts and even surpasses them on several dialect subsets under our standardized benchmark.
 Moreover, Habibi outperforms the strongest available commercial baseline, ElevenLabs' Eleven v3 (alpha), across major dialect test sets, highlighting the practical competitiveness of an open-source solution in this long-tail setting.

 Beyond overall results, our ablations validate the importance of stage-wise curriculum learning (MSA $\rightarrow$ dialectal data) for stable convergence and improved final quality, and demonstrate that dialect-aware regional identifiers can further improve recognition-based metrics with limited impact on speaker similarity and naturalness.
 We also observe that scaling dialect coverage and incorporating additional, carefully filtered data yield measurable gains, though data quality remains a dominant factor.
-All with a careful sight combining both multilingual and specialized monolingual ASR for comprehensively assessing dialectal TTS performance.
+All with careful consideration of combining multilingual and specialized monolingual ASR to comprehensively assess dialectal TTS performance.
 Finally, we release the model checkpoints, inference code, and the first standardized multi-dialect Arabic zero-shot TTS benchmark, aiming to bridge the resource gap and provide a solid foundation for future research on unified dialect modeling, evaluation, and robust deployment within the Arabic and hopefully broader multilingual speech community.